 During the two-hour flight, he continuously called out the phrase Muslims recite during their days in Hajj.
 Roughly translated, it is, “I am at your service, God, I am at your service.”
 He did not tire in calling it out on the speakers continuously, nor we did in repeating after him.
 My heart felt a sense of unity and community it had not felt before.
 All of us were united in our commitment to this journey and to God.

 Once we arrived, we got on a chartered bus to drive to Makkah.
 It was the first step on a pilgrimage in which we left behind worldly luxuries and accommodations for a simplistic and organic means of survival for the next few days.
 The heat of the Arabian desert was the first element we had to make peace with.
 Even in an air-conditioned bus, the heat could be felt thick in the air around us.
 The overly crowded bus did not help.

 After refreshing, we made our way to Masjid Al-Haram (Grand Mosque).
-My father held on to my hand tightly and showed us various markers along the way in case we got lost.
-We set a meeting place inside and outside the mosque incase we became separated.
+My father held on to my hand tightly.
+He showed us various markers along the way in case we got lost.
+We set a meeting place inside and outside the mosque in case we became separated.

 A Journey to Mina

 We later performed the obligatory actions of Umrah, a micro-pilgrimage that is necessary when you arrive in the holy city of Makkah.
 We then planned out the the next few days of our pilgrimage.
 First was Mina, a tent city considered home base for Hajj pilgrims.
 Once we arrived in Mina, we saw hundreds and hundreds of white tent structures that went far beyond our sights.
 Inside these tents were thick rugs and fans.
 Small groups were designated to stay within each tent—women and children in one portion, men in another.
 We slept at night gathered inside these tents.
 It felt strange but exciting to take on this passage.